18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 ### How to secure authorizing official approval

-You must formally request your authorizing official's approval\* via email and forward it to tts-travelauths@gsa.gov, unless you are traveling to a training, conference, speaking event, or other "IRL" or large team gathering, in which case you must follow
+You must formally request your authorizing official's approval\* via email and forward it to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov), unless you are traveling to a training, conference, speaking event, or other "IRL" or large team gathering, in which case you must follow
 [the event request process instead](#how-can-i-get-my-travel-approved-to-attend-a-training-conference-speaking-event-or-other-irl-or-large-team-gathering).